rsmod/rsmod/docs/quirks.md

 shifted into a different zone.
 - Any interaction on locs in region areas that are outside the region's working area are discarded/ignored.
+- If multiple zones in a region are copies of the same zone, `Region.normal[...]` will resolve to the last one of these registered zones.
+Since regions register zones column by column, from bottom to top, this means the zone closest to the north-east boundary takes precedence.

 ## Types
 ```